Freddie Blassie: Early life

-His career continued; he was hired by more established promoters, including Tom Packs in St. Louis and George Simpson in Kansas City.
+He graduated from McKinley High School and began work at a meatpacking plant.
+He also began boxing at a local community center and won a heavyweight championship title.

 Military service

-After the US entered World War II, Blassie enlisted in the Navy and served in the Pacific Theater for 42 months.
-He married a girl in California while on shore leave.
+After the United States entered World War II, Blassie enlisted in the Navy and served in the Pacific Theater for 42 months.
+He married a woman in California while on shore leave.
 He achieved the rank of Petty Officer (Second Class) before he was discharged.

 Professional wrestling career

+Early career (1935–1942)

+However, he became increasingly interested in wrestling.
+As the wrestlers became familiar with him, they began teaching him holds.
+His first public wrestling match was a shoot fight which he accepted hoping to impress a girl he brought to the show.
+Later, he received regular work wrestling at local carnivals.
+His cousin John Frank Holaus often refereed his matches.